jeremUNIL/DMML2022_Blancpain/README.md

 | 6 | Ce phénomène, c'est l'apparition d'une génération inédite. | B2 |

-We applied sentence vectorization techniques such as TFIDF to train basic multiclass classification models, such as :
+To classify texts difficulty in the project, we applied sentence vectorization techniques such as TFIDF to train basic multiclass classification models, such as :
-* logistic regression
+* Logistic Regression
-* KNN & hyperparameter optimisation
+* KNN & Hyperparameter Optimisation
-* Decision Tree classifier & hyperparameter optimisation
+* Decision Tree Classifier & Hyperparameter Optimisation
-* Random Forests classifier
+* Random Forests Classifier